UCL-ARC/Enigma-PD-WML/README.md

 apptainer build enigma-pd-wml.sif docker-archive:enigma-pd-wml.tar
 ```

-## Run the container
+## 5. Run the container

 Below are various ways to run the container.
 For each, make sure you run the command from the top level of the
-directory you made in the last section.
-Note [there are some options](#options) you can add to the end of the
+directory you made in the ['Create standard directory structure' section](#3-create-standard-directory-structure).
-docker/apptainer command.
+Note [there are some options](#options) you can add to the end of the docker/apptainer command.

 If you encounter issues when running the pipeline, check the [output logs](#output-logs) for any errors.